 Figure 6.2.3.2.6-1: EAS discovery corresponding to Common DNAI for a set of UEs

-1. The AF request in step 1 of figure 4.3.6.2-1 in TS 23.502 [3] is used to request selecting the common DNAI for set of UEs accessing the application as identified in the AF Request.
+1. The AF request in step 1 of figure 4.3.6.2-1 in TS 23.502 [3] is used to request selecting the common DNAI for a set of UEs accessing the application as identified in the AF Request.

-AF may use External/Internal Group ID(s) or a list of UEs or any UE as Target UE Identifier(s) and additionally Spatial Validity Condition to identify the UEs for correlated selection of DNAI.
+AF may use External/Internal Group ID(s) or a list of UEs or any UE as Target UE Identifier(s) and additionally Spatial Validity Condition to identify the set of UEs for correlated selection of common DNAI.

-An indication of traffic correlation can be provided for indicating selecting the same DNAI (i.e. selecting EAS corresponding to the same DNAI) for set of UEs accessing the same application.
+The following information may be included in AF request as defined in clause 5.6.7.1 in TS23.501[2]: An indication of traffic correlation may be provided for indication of selecting the same DNAI (i.e. selecting EAS corresponding to the same DNAI) for the set of UEs accessing the same application.

+A Traffic Correlation ID may be provided for identification of the set of UEs accessing the application identified by the Traffic Description in AF request.

+A Common DNAI to be accessed by the set of UEs can be included in AF request, if it is determined by AF.FQDN(s) may be included which is corresponding to the application identified by Traffic Description in AF request.

-In step 5 of figure 4.3.6.2-1 in TS 23.502 [3], PCF determines the UEs influenced by the AF Request, and based on AF request, PCF creates PCC rule with Traffic Correlation ID and indication of traffic correlation to SMF.
+In step 5 of figure 4.3.6.2-1 in TS 23.502 [3], PCF determines the UEs influenced by the AF Request, and for each UE, based on AF request, PCF creates PCC rule with Traffic Correlation ID and indication of traffic correlation and Common DNAI and FQDN(s) and sends the PCC rule to SMF.